 These procedures have a proven 50% success rate with weight loss.

-Our sensitive and caring staff hosts seminars on the first Tuesday of each month to inform potential patients about the benefits of gastric bypass and adjustable gastric band surgeries.
+Our sensitive and caring staff host seminars to inform potential patients about the benefits of gastric bypass and adjustable gastric band surgeries.
 In addition, we host support groups to educate, guide and encourage post-operative patients in maintaining healthy lifestyles.